Roberto Garza: Professional career

 Garza was originally selected by the Atlanta Falcons in the fourth round with the 99th overall pick of 2001 NFL draft from Texas A&M University-Kingsville.
 He played with the Falcons up until the 2004 season, when his contract expired.
+Despite undergoing surgery to repair a torn right ACL, he started 15 games for the Falcons in 2004.

-Garza signed a one-year contract with the Chicago Bears in 2005, after also visiting the Baltimore Ravens, and he signed a six-year contract extension in 2006.
-In that season, the Bears reached a 39–14 victory over the New Orleans Saints, which allowed them to claim the NFC Championship and advance to Super Bowl XLI.
+As a free agent in 2005, Garza initially signed with the Baltimore Ravens but did not pass the team's physical due to the ACL injury.
+He agreed to a one-year contract with the Chicago Bears shortly after.
+Garza signed a six-year contract extension in 2006.
+That season, the Bears achieved a 39–14 victory over the New Orleans Saints, which allowed them to claim the NFC Championship and advance to Super Bowl XLI.
 However, they fell short of the championship, losing 29–17 to the Indianapolis Colts.
 Among the almost 1,700 National Football League players in the 2006 season, Garza was one of only 19 Hispanics.
 Garza became a free agent after the 2013 season, but was re-signed to a one-year contract on February 27, 2014.

 On April 2, 2015, Garza was released by the Bears, ending a ten-year tenure.

 In the media

 Garza was chosen to be the cover athlete of the Spanish version of Madden 09 En Español.

 In 2012, Garza, along with teammate and defensive end Henry Melton were named to the USA Today 2012 All-Joe Team.

 Garza also served as sideline reporter for Fox Deportes' broadcast of Super Bowl XLVIII.
 Garza later served as a commentator for ESPN Deportes' broadcast of Super Bowl 50.

-Garza was also featured in a Modelo Beer commercial alongside fellow former Hispanic football players Tony Gonzalez and Anthony Muñoz.
+Garza and Bears teammate Jay Cutler starred in a 2012 advertisement for NFL Shop; after Garza's release, NFL.com's Kevin Patra quipped that the store would "no longer be able to use Jay Cutler's best commercial".
+He also appeared in a Modelo Beer commercial alongside fellow former Hispanic football players Tony Gonzalez and Anthony Muñoz.